jinwei15/java-PythonSyntax-Leetcode/README.md

 basic java syntax that I wrote in Y2 and some leetcode solution

 # building table for revision: (Incompleted)
+Question + link + most intuitive thought about this question

 ## Array:
    [35.
 Search Insert Position.](https://leetcode.com/problems/search-insert-position/)